PCTO-4Arob/docs/WhatWeLearned.md

 # Things we learned

 During this project we had to find, test and learn new libraries and technologies.

-We have all deepened our knowledge of Python and Git, besides that we have learned to use different libraries useful for development.
+We have all deepened our knowledge of **Python** and **Git**, besides that we have learned to use different libraries useful for development.

-In addition to the notions of programming, we also had to learn how to manage a graphic project to create customized backgrounds and sprites according to our needs.
+In addition to the notions of programming, we also had to learn how to manage a **graphic project** to create customized backgrounds and sprites according to our needs.